bangconghuynh/qsym2/docs/docs/tutorials/benzene.md

 ---
-title: Representation analysis of benzene
+title: Molecular orbital symmetry in benzene
-description: An illustration of QSym²'s representation analysis functionalities via benzene
+description: An illustration of QSym²'s representation analysis functionalities via molecular orbitals in benzene
 ---

-# Representation analysis of benzene
+# Molecular orbital symmetry in benzene

 This tutorial demonstrates how QSym² can be used to obtain symmetry analysis information for self-consistent-field (SCF) molecular orbitals and the Slater determinants constructed from them.

-## Self-consistent-field molecular orbitals in Q-Chem

-In this part of the tutorial, we demonstrate how QSym² can be used with Q-Chem HDF5 archive files to obtain molecular orbital symmetry information for neutral and cationic benzene.
+In particular, we show how QSym² can be used with Q-Chem HDF5 archive files to obtain molecular orbital symmetry information for neutral and cationic benzene.

 !!! info "Q-Chem versions"